oss-aspen/8Knot/README.md

 We would seriously recommend, however, that any conclusions drawn from this app, either realized from our deployed application or from a local instance, be scrutinized heavily until we make a proper, stable, >1.0 release.

+8Knot is currently pre-1.0, active-development software.
+The hosted instance is usable for exploration and bug reports, but deployments can still expose known bugs or temporary data gaps while the project moves toward a production-ready release.

 ---

 ## Communication